-(5) Except as provided in section 137 [42 U.S.C.
-10157], nothing in this or any other Act requires the Secretary, in carrying out the responsibilities of this section, to obtain a license or permit to possess or own spent nuclear fuel.
+(5) Except as provided in section 137, nothing in this or any other Act requires the Secretary, in carrying out the responsibilities of this section, to obtain a license or permit to possess or own spent nuclear fuel.

-(b) Limitation.
-No spent nuclear fuel generated or owned by any department of the United States referred to in section 101 or 102 of title 5, United States Code [5 U.S.C.
-101, 102], may be stored by the Secretary in any storage capacity provided under this subtitle [42 U.S.C.
-10151 et seq.] unless such department transfers to the Secretary, for deposit in the Interim Storage Fund, amounts equivalent to the fees that would be paid to the Secretary under the contracts referred to in this section if such spent nuclear fuel were generated by any other person.
+(b) LIMITATION.-No spent nuclear fuel generated or owned by any department of the United States referred to in section 101 or 102 of title 5, United States Code, may be stored by the Secretary in any storage capacity provided under this subtitle unless such department transfers to the Secretary, for deposit in the Interim Storage Fund, amounts equivalent to the fees that would be paid to the Secretary under the contracts referred to in this section if such spent nuclear fuel were generated by any other person.

-(c) Establishment of Interim Storage Fund.
-There hereby is established in the Treasury of the United States a separate fund, to be known as the Interim Storage Fund.
+(c) ESTABLISHMENT OF INTERIM STORAGE FUND.-There hereby is established in the Treasury of the United States a separate fund, to be known as the Interim Storage Fund.
 The Storage Fund shall consist of-

-(1) all receipts, proceeds, and recoveries realized by the Secretary under subsections (a), (b), and (e),9 which shall be deposited in the Storage Fund immediately upon their realization;
+(1) all receipts, proceeds, and recoveries realized by the Secretary under subsections (a), (b), and (e), 34 which shall be deposited in the Storage Fund immediately upon their realization: